raghavan97/misty3/README.md

 The following is the procedure for using *socat* to test the interaction of BACnet server and BACnet client.

 (1) Execute the socat utility to create two connected virtual serial ports ptyp0 and ttyp0 in a terminal window.
-In linux , use the following command
+On **Linux** , use the following command
 ```bash
 socat PTY,link=/var/tmp/ptyp0,b38400 PTY,link=/var/tmp/ttyp0,b38400
 ```
-on macbook use the following command
+on **Macbook** use the following command
 ```bash
 socat PTY,link=/var/tmp/ptyp0,rawer PTY,link=/var/tmp/ttyp0,rawer
 ```